Python Client API

 Context facts

-The Check AP lets you provide context facts with each request.
+The Check API lets you provide context facts with each request.
 When Oso Cloud performs a check, it considers the request's context facts in addition to any other centralized authorization data.
 Context facts are only used in the API call in which they're provided-- they do not persist across requests.

 For more details, see Context Facts.